 - Those that are routine, general maintenance projects and non-capital projects.

-Routine general maintenance projects, such as interior painting and replacement of carpet, may not require the Form 1 process and are managed either by a department or Facilities Operation.
-Non-capital projects are generally defined as projects under $50,000 and/or with less than one year of life.
-These projects are not considered capital projects, and thus do not require special accounting treatment.
+Routine general maintenance projects, such as interior painting and carpet replacement, may not require the Form 1 process and are managed either by a department or Facilities Operations.
+Non-capital projects, typically defined as those with a budget under $50,000 and/or a lifespan of less than one year, fall outside the scope of capital projects.
 Refer to Capital/Non-Capital Project Decision Tree to understand the criteria for capitalization.

-The Land, Buildings and Real Estate Department is responsible for the development, design and construction of major capital projects.
-Each project has a Project Manager who is responsible for coordinating all aspects of the project.
-Some other areas, such as Residential and Dining Enterprises, Utilities, and Facilities Operations manage their own projects.
+The Land, Buildings, and Real Estate department is responsible for developing, designing, and administering major capital projects.
+Each project has a project manager responsible for coordinating all aspects of the project.
+Some other areas, such as Residential and Dining Enterprises, Utilities, and Facilities Operations independently manage their projects.

-User Group is the faculty, staff and students or other group that has identified the need for a new facility.
-Typically these groups are led by school or department facilities representatives.
-They define the project vision, expectations and program requirements, and will provide input during the process.
+User group is the faculty, staff, and students or other group identifying the need for a new facility.
+Generally led by school or department facilities representatives, these groups articulate the project vision, expectations, and program requirements, providing input throughout the entire process.

 - Development, if donors are involved

-- Procurement, for assistance with contacts and vendor relationships
+- Procurement, for assistance with contracts and vendor relationships

 - Office of the Treasury, for debt management